Basic Node and Express

 - Modify the

-file to log “Hello World” to the console. -
+myApp.jsfile to log “Hello World” to the console. -

 Use the

-(root) path.
+app.get()method to serve the string “Hello Express” to GET requests matching the/(root) path.
 Be sure that your code works by looking at the logs, then see the results in the preview if you are using Gitpod.Note: All the code for these lessons should be added in between the few lines of code we have started you off with.

 - Send

-path.
+the /views/index.htmlfile as a response to GET requests to the/path.
 If you view your live app, you should see a big HTML heading (and a form that we will use later…), with no style applied. -

 Mount the

-.Now your app should be able to serve a CSS stylesheet.
+express.static()middleware to the path/publicwithapp.use().
+The absolute path to the assets folder is__dirname + /public.Now your app should be able to serve a CSS stylesheet.
 Note that the

 Let’s add an environment variable as a configuration option.